 Temporal lobe epilepsy (TLE) is the primary type of focal epilepsy, in which seizures begin in the temporal lobes of the brain.
 These areas manage emotions, memory, speech, and sensory processing.
 The seizures can encompass fear or happiness, ranging from brief alertness to impaired consciousness and repetitive movements.

 An aura in temporal lobe epilepsy is usually the initial sign of a focal seizure.
 While usually considered a warning sign, an aura is a focal aware seizure itself.
-While it can be seen on an EEG, its brief and localized nature sometimes makes it difficult to capture on a standard test.
-Auras are short and very individual, depending on which brain area is affected.
+Although auras represent focal aware seizures, they are often not captured on routine scalp EEG due to their brief duration and deep temporal lobe origin.

 When the temporal lobe becomes involved, auras can take the form of vivid, uncontrollable memories (forced memories), strong feelings of fear or happiness, or abnormal sensory sensations such as unusual odours, tastes, or a growing sensation in the stomach.